top of page

 2024

 In 2023, the Massachusetts’ Department of Elementary and Secondary Education (DESE), contracted MC² Education to conduct a landscape analysis and evaluation of the DESE Genocide Education Grant.
-This landscape analysis describes district-level efforts in Massachusetts to provide genocide education, coupled with classroom-level information from district leaders and classroom teachers reporting on their experiences, perceptions, comfort, and concerns about genocide education.
-Findings in this summary are based on a representative sample of 111 districts across the state4, and are selected highlights.
+This landscape analysis describes district-level efforts in Massachusetts to provide genocide education, coupled with classroom-level information from district leaders and classroom teachers reporting on their experiences, perceptions, comfort, and concerns about genocide education, based on a representative sample of 111 districts across the state4, and are selected highlights.

 Mendez, Flanagan, Gamse, Watt, McCormick, and Garcia